vrajat/git-patch/README.md

 3. Patch management functions.
    Provide functions to edit, combine and remove patches.

-For e.g. developers at Qubole, use the following model to develop on Facebook Presto.
+For e.g. developers at Qubole, use the following model to develop on Apache Calcite.

-PrestoDb has a master branch and tags for each release.
+Apache Calcite has a master branch and tags (as well as branches) for each release.

-Qubole developers create a branch from tag `0.150` - `q-presto-0.150` which is the development branch.
-All feature branches are merged to `q-presto-0.150`.
+- Qubole developers create a branch from tag `calcite-1.12.0` - `q-calcite-12` which is the development branch.
+All feature branches are merged to `q-calcite-12`.
-Qubole developers want to continously test custom features on the master branch to ensure compatibility in future releases.
+- Qubole developers want to continously test custom features on the master branch to ensure compatibility in future releases.
-They created `oss-master` which is a mirror of `master` in prestodb`. git-patch is used to manage patches and apply them on oss-master to test compatibility.
+- They created `oss-master` which is a mirror of `master` in apache/calcite`.

+git-patch is used to manage patches and apply them on oss-master to test compatibility.
+Check [qubole/calcite](https://github.com/qubole/incubator-calcite/tree/oss-master/.patch) for an example.

 ## Install
     pip install git-patch